makrai/notes/kornai20-sem.md

 * Our grammatical theory is, broadly speaking, Pān.inian: we assume
   * people want to express ideas so that others will understand them:
-  * grammar is a formal transduction mechanism from the ideas (meaning representations) to utterances (strings of words).
+  * grammar is a formal transduction mechanism from the ideas (meaning representations) to utterances (strings of words)
   * We take several technical devices from Pān.ini, chief among them the theory of kārakas or deep cases, which we discuss in Section 4.6